miqueasmd/miqueasmd/README.md

     <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white">
 </p>

+# 🚀 About Me

-# 🎓 Data Analysis | IT Training & Sales
+## 🎓 Data Analysis | IT Training & Sales

-I'm a data enthusiast with a diverse background in IT, training, and sales, currently sharpening my skills in data analysis and machine learning.
+I'm a data enthusiast with a diverse IT, training, and sales background, currently sharpening my data analysis and machine learning skills.

 With experience as a bilingual technical trainer, I combine analytical problem-solving with a strong passion for training and mentoring others.

-## 🚀 About Me

 ## 💼 Career Journey
 My IT journey began in 2007, when computers were less common.
 I started by studying for an IT degree, which gave me a strong foundation in tech fundamentals.